top of page

 The new FuelEU Maritime regulations are soon coming into effect

-Aside from the core strategies your company has to tailor to comply – these will be as individual as your assets and operations, but I will address the fundamentals in my next piece, so stay tuned to www.navtor.com – there are a couple of very obvious points to make.
+Aside from the core strategies your company has to tailor to comply – these will be as individual as your assets and operations – there are a couple of very obvious points to make.

 If you’re lucky enough to have a surplus, it also pays dividends to utilize it – through banking or pooling – and if you’re not you can perhaps borrow to avoid penalties.
 But, again, to get real business value out of this you have to have a strategy to optimize allowances.
 And strategic planning, of course, comes back to understanding where you are now.